College of Education

 Foundational course to methods and statistics used in quantitative educational research.
 Examines data analysis, statistical procedures, and interpretation of results within postsecondary environments.

-AHE 612, RESEARCH PERSPECTIVES IN EDUCATION, 3 Credits
+AHE 612, APPLIED RESEARCH METHODS IN HIGHER EDUCATION, 3 Credits

 AHE 613, RESEARCH ANALYSIS AND INTERPRETATION IN EDUCATION, 3 Credits